Rithvik09/CouponReminder/README.md

-# CouponReminder
+# Coupon Reminder
-This program sends out email to subscribers to remind them on avaialble coupons.
+This project is to create an API for Alexa to notify people on available coupons for specific stores or products.

 ## Table of Contents
 * [General Info](#general-information)